A transmission problem for $(p,q)$-Laplacian: Basic Properties

-The next lemma asserts that the $L^\infty$-norm of $u^-$ in the interior can be controlled by that of $u^+$ over a larger ball, provided that $\{u \leq 0\}$ occupies positive measure in the interior.
-It is notewothy that the control is independent of the $L^\infty$-norm of $u^-$ over the larger ball.
+The next lemma asserts that the $L^q$-norm of $u^-$ in the interior can be controlled by that of $u^+$ over a larger ball, provided that $\{u \leq 0\}$ occupies positive measure in the interior.
+It is noteworthy that the control is independent of the $L^\infty$-norm of $u^-$ over the larger ball. \begin{lem} Let $u\in W^{1,p\wedge q}(B_4)$ be a local minimizer such that